Simranpal/expensify-app/README.md

 # Indecision APP
 In-progress currently.
+A React application to help you make decisions.

-This is a React application which allows user to enter item(s) in a list, press a button and have the app randomly select an item.
+This app which allows user to enter item(s) in a list, press a button and have the app randomly select an item.

 # Technology used
+Built on:

 - React, ReactDOM, ReactModal
 - Webpack, Webpack dev server
 - Babel - babel cli, babel-core, babel-loader, babel plugin for class properites, babel presets (react, env)